 What Is an ESA Letter and Why You Need One in Canada!

 As you can see, an ESA is not the same as a pet.
 In fact, ESAs have certain rights that pets don’t.
 So, how can a landlord or judge tell a pet from an ESA?
-That is easy: through an emotional support animal letter!
+That’s easy: through an emotional support animal letter!

 This letter is what gives an ESA their rights.
-Without one, you can’t fly with your companion buddy at no additional charge.
+Without one, your furry companion can’t fly with you free of charge.
 Nor can you live with them in a no-pets-allowed unit.

 See how important an ESA letter is?
 Make sure to get yours if you’re thinking of getting an emotional support animal.
-Only a qualified mental health professional can issue one.
+Only a qualified mental health professional who can practice in your province can issue one.
+(Beware of fake ESA letters!).

 Travel Laws: The Canadian Transportation Agency